ManishChembeti/braintumor-detecti0n-mask-recurrent-CNN/README.md

 These statistics are disturbing which provided that the need of the hour is to detect brain tumor as early and accurately as possible.

+### Background

+Brain tumor is a group of tissue that is prearranged by a slow addition of irregular cells.
+It occurs when abnormal formation of cells takes place within the brain.
+Recently it is becoming a major cause of death of many people.
+The seriousness of brain tumor is very big among all the variety of cancers, so to save a life, immediate detection and proper treatment is required.
+Detection of these cells is a difficult problem, because of the formation of the tumor cells.
+It is very essential to compare brain tumor from the MRI treatment.
-and statistical methods are unable to adequately segment the various elements of the GBM, such as local contrast enhancement, necrosis, and edema.
+Simple thresholds and statistical methods are unable to adequately segment the various elements of the GBM, such as local contrast enhancement, necrosis, and edema.
 Most voxel-based methods cannot   achieve satisfactory results in larger data sets, and the methods based on generative or discriminative models have intrinsic limitations during application, such as small sample set learning and transfer.
 A new method was developed to overcome these challenges.
 There are two main types of tumors: cancerous (malignant) tumors and benign tumors.
 Malignant tumors can be divided into primary tumors, which start within the brain, and secondary tumors, which have spread from elsewhere, known as brain metastasis tumors.
 This project, however, only deals with only the detection of tumor i.e. present or not present.